ocoyoyix/netflixHomeClone/README.md

 ## Description

 A clone of a previous Netflix homepage.
-It is intended to showcase the product features and pricing, and will be used to create a template for other paid service marketing.
+It is intended to showcase the product features and pricing.
+It was made using [this](https://github.com/ocoyoyix/homepagetemplate) template.

 #### Technologies

 - HTML
 - CSS
 - Javascript
+- Font Awsome

 [Back To The Top](#netflix-homepage-clone)